-NT-517 General Epistles
+NT-517 General Epistles and Revelation

-A survey and exposition of the New Testament books of Hebrews and the general epistles, with an emphasis on the biblical theology of these books, their genre, and their application.
+A survey and exposition of the New Testament books of Hebrews and the General Epistles, with an emphasis on the biblical theology of these books, their genre, and their application.
+In addition, a review of important aspects in the book of Revelation will be analyzed.